collinbarrett/wp-vps-build-guide/README.md

 ## Assumptions
 - You have basic *nix terminal skills.
-- You have a ssh key already created, with the public key on DO and the private .pem stored locally at {myPK}.
+- You have a ssh key already created with the public key on DO and the private .pem stored locally at {myPK}.

 ## Sources
 This build guide is constructed from a compilation of sources from all over the web.
 I have tried to credit sources where I could (using "via"), but I am sure that I left somebody's blog out.